fieldtrip/website/tutorial/headmodel_eeg_fem.md

 - **unit**: the unit of measurement of the geometrical data in the pos field
 - **cfg**: configuration of the function that was used to create vol

-Note that the unit of measurement used in the geometrical description of vol is in 'mm'.
+Note that the unit of measurement used in the geometrical description of headmodel is in 'mm'.
 The EEG sensors should be also defined in 'mm'.
 The units of all type of geometrical information should be the same when a leadfield is computed for source-reconstruction.

 ## Visualization